How I Prepare Pictures for the Web With Photoshop

 6. Size the picture.
 Use Image/Adjust/Image Size to resize your picture.
 Tell it to resample and constrain proportions.
 I assume you are working with more pixels than you need.
 Resizing smaller will discard pixels and resample, and Photoshop is far better at this than other picture manipulation tools.
 You want to have done your Levels work before you do this, so that resampling will have an easier job.
 (Don't try to take a little picture and resize it bigger.)

 7. Sharpen or Unsharp Mask.
 After you resize, you will want to sharpen the picture.
-Filter/Sharpen/Unsharp Mask is what the experts use.
+Filter/Smart Sharpen usually works for me.
 Percentage should probably be between 50 and 100 for Web page use.
 Too much and you get white halos around every edge.
-Sometimes, the Sharpen control does almost the same thing as Unsharp Mask, especially if your scanner or camera did some sharpening already.

 Unsharp Mask control panel.

-8. Save for Web.
-Here is where Photoshop 5.5 is indispensable.
+8. Save for Web and Devices.
 I save my pictures as JPGs, usually 30 quality.
-But the Save For Web control lets you experiment with various modes and parameters of saving and shows what the size and final appearance will be.
+Photoshop's Save For Web control lets you experiment with various modes and parameters of saving, and shows what the size and final appearance will be.
 Some pictures need higher quality to avoid funny JPG artifacts in large flat areas like sky.
 Other pictures look just the same at quality 3 as they do at 30, and take much less storage.

 9. Check Your Work.
-Until you've done a bunch of picture conversions, it's important to check your results with both MSIE and Netscape, on both PC and Mac, using various screen resolutions, on LCD and regular video screens, using a dialup line.
+Until you've done a bunch of picture conversions, it's important to check your results on both PC and Mac, using various screen resolutions and browsers, on LCD and regular video screens, using a dialup line.
 Sometimes what looked great in Photoshop doesn't look so good in a browser: sometimes when you load your page from the server, you find that it takes too long.

 Automation

-I make my standard pattern into two macros, one for landscape pictures and one for portrait, and invoke the macro after rotating and cropping.
+I make my standard pattern into two Actions, one for landscape pictures and one for portrait, and invoke the macro after Lens Correction, cropping, and Curves.
 If I like the result, I'm done.
 If not, I go back to Open in the history window, and do the steps one at a time, inserting variations and experimenting.

 Other Things to Try